mdsol/appconnect-ios/README.md

 If you are running this application, it is assumed that:

 - You were provided Artifactory credentials by a Medidata representative.
-- You have a valid Rave installation with Patient Cloud functionality enabled.
+- You have a valid Rave installation with Patient Cloud functionality enabled.[For pushing data to Rave]

 >You also need permission to access Rave studies and sites.
 If you do not have these permissions, contact your Medidata representative for more information.
+[When using a Rave based Study]

 ### Setup